 Note that our mode-wise random projection can be thought of as constructing CP random projection tensors with rank $1$ for each embedded entry.
 More importantly, CP, TT, and KP random projections map an order-$N$ tensor to a vector that collapses all structural information; however, our methods still preserve the tensor structure, which can be valuable for practical applications.

-A wide variety of distributions can be used for constructing the random projection matrices or tensors, provided that the entries are iid with mean zero and finite fourth moment \citep{mukhopadhyay_targeted_2020}.
-A simple way to generate projections is to assume the elements of $H_m$ and $\mathcal{H}_{R+1:N}$ are i.i.d. from a standard normal distribution. \cite{dasgupta_elementary_2003} gives concise proof of the JL lemma under the assumption of standard Gaussian entries.
+A wide variety of distributions can be used to construct random projection matrices or tensors, provided that the entries are iid with mean zero and finite fourth moment \citep{mukhopadhyay_targeted_2020}.
+A simple way to generate projections is to assume that the elements of $H_m$ and $\mathcal{H}$ are i.i.d. from a standard normal distribution. \cite{dasgupta_elementary_2003} gives a concise proof of the JL lemma under the assumption of standard Gaussian entries.
 Nevertheless, the dense projection matrix used in classical random projection is not well-suited for high-dimensional problems.
-Thus, sparse and very sparse random projections have been proposed.
+Thus, sparse \citep{achlioptas_database-friendly_2003} and very sparse random projections \citep{kane2014sparser} have been proposed.
 In more applied literature, the Rademacher distribution is used in \cite{rakhshan2021rademacher}, to encourage sparsity in the constructed random projection matrices/tensors.
-In this paper, we follow \cite{achlioptas_database-friendly_2003} and \cite{li_very_2006} and assume the entries are independent random variables from the following discrete distribution:
+In this paper, we follow \cite{achlioptas_database-friendly_2003} and \cite{li_very_2006} and assume that the entries are independent random variables having the following discrete distribution